October Surprise: Major Changes for Employers who Sponsor Foreign Workers

 The Department of Labor (DOL) introduced changes to its regulations governing prevailing wages for both the Labor Condition Application (LCA)—used to support certain temporary petitions for professionals, such as H-1B and E-3—and the permanent Labor Certification process.
 The interim final rule changes the way the DOL calculates the wage levels under the Department’s four-tiered wage system, stating that the change is needed to reflect the actual wages earned by U.S. workers who are similarly employed to foreign-born workers.
 The rationale provided by the DOL is that the new wage system—which replaces the wages that went into effect just three months ago—will ensure that the employment of foreign-born workers does not adversely affect the wages of U.S. workers.
 Here are several factors to note concerning the new wage system:

-- The average increase in prevailing wages is between 70-75%.
+- The increase in prevailing wages ranges from 35% to over 100% in some categories.
 For example, the prevailing wage for entry-level software developers in the Minneapolis/St. Paul area jumps from $71,698 to $94,515.

 - The new wage system applies only to prevailing wage determinations that rely on the Department’s wage source library.